Julian Wachner: 2025 arrest and charges

 Prior to his arrest, Wachner had been working as a fourth-grade math teacher at a local charter school, Invent Learning Hub.
 The school released the following statement to NPR:"Effective immediately, Julian Wachner is no longer an employee of Invent Learning Hub.
 We want to be transparent with our community: at no time were our employees or board members aware that Mr. Wachner was under investigation, nor did we have knowledge of the actions that led to this situation.
 As part of our standard hiring process, we conducted thorough background checks in accordance with our established policies.
 The safety and well-being of our students remain our highest priority."
 Wachner's most recent musical activity had been with the American foundation Concerto Vocale.
 Following the arrest, Foundation Concerto Vocale suspended its relationship with Wachner.
-He was also scheduled to lead performances of Handel's Messiah with the Indianapolis Symphony Orchestra in December 2025, which has subsequently been scrubbed from the orchestra's website.
-The orchestra has not commented on its decision to hire, or subsequently fire, Wachner.
+Wachner was also scheduled to conduct the Indianapolis Symphony Orchestra and Chorus in December 2025, but his name was removed from the orchestra's website.